MrMarke/PassboltAPI.NET/README.md

 The plan is to have a small Ubuntu server running Passbolt CE, still in the local network.
 Perhaps in the future i will transfer it to a remote server.
 <p align="right">(<a href="#top">back to top</a>)</p>

+## Disclaimer
+This is a community driven project and it is not associated with Passbolt SA.